cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/about_injecttool.rst

 - **uwsgi**: is part of the backend layer.
 It manages django codes, it receives request from NGINX and replies with dynamic content.
-The configuration files are inside `uwsgi`_ folder of InjectTool project, while django code is stored inside and specifi InjectTool configuration files are stored in `django_data`_ folder
+The configuration files are inside `uwsgi`_ folder of InjectTool project, while django code is stored inside and specific InjectTool configuration files are stored in `django_data`_ folder

 - **asgi**: is part of backend layer.
 It manages real time message for real time updates (ie status update, messages updates) without reloading pages.